2019 UniSport Nationals

-The 2019 UniSport Nationals, was a national multi-sport event held from 28 September to 3 October 2019 in Gold Coast, Queensland, Australia.
+The 2019 UniSport Nationals, was a national multi-sport event held from 28 September to 3 October 2019 on the Gold Coast, Queensland, Australia.

-More than 5,300 student athletes from 43 universities participated at the event.
+More than 5,300 student athletes from 43 Australian universities and tertiary institutions participated at the event.
 The University of Sydney topped the pennant tally, with the University of Queensland and the University of Technology Sydney finishing second and third, respectively.
 Bond University was awarded the Doug Ellis Per Capita Trophy, and RMIT University was awarded the John White Spirit Trophy.